thustorage/pacman/README.md

 ## Building the benchmarks

-**We recommend that you use the scripts directly from the [scripts](scripts) directly.
+**We recommend that you use the scripts from the [scripts](scripts) directly.
 The scripts will build and run experiments automatically.**

 Quick start: